• Skip to primary navigation

 Thanksgiving stuffing loaded with oysters, baby bella mushrooms and herbs.

-Course: Side Dish
+Course Side Dish

-Cuisine: American
+Cuisine American

-Servings: 14 to 16
+Servings 14 to 16

 Ingredients

-• 1 Tbsp olive oil, plus more for drizzling
+• 1 tablespoon olive oil, plus more for drizzling

 • 4 garlic cloves, minced